stijnfleuren/SwiftCloudApi/README.md

 ```

 ### Storing and restoring intersections etc.
-You can convert intersections and other objects to json; this is convenient to locally store this information
+You can convert intersections and other objects to json; this is convenient to locally store this information for later
+re-use.
 ```python
 json_serializable = intersection.to_json()
 ```